vincentwong2188/Improved-EOPSI/README.md

 Starts up a new server and db instance.
 Make sure docker is downloaded.

 ### Client app:
+- cd into client-app directory
 - docker-compose up

 ### Cloud app:
+- cd into client-app directory
 - docker-compose up

 ## Connecting to databae: